EpicBrainUser/python-booklet/python_booklet.typ

 Python being a multi-paradigm language, it has the option to also write in a more functional way.\
 What does this mean?\
 The idea behind functional programming and languages like F\#, Haskell, Elixir etc is that:
-- The only abstraction allowed is a function (no classes, objects, variables, only functions)
+- The only abstraction allowed is a function (no #glspl("cls"), #glspl("obj"), #glspl("var"), only functions)
   - Thus functions are treated a little bit differently, so functions are 'first class citizens' meaning they are treated like anything else, they can be passed around as anything else, and be returned from other functions, and taken in as parameters.
-  - Functions are pure, meaning that they have no side effects, don't mutate any variables, and always take one input and return one output.
+  - Functions are pure, meaning that they have no side effects, don't mutate any #glspl("var"), and always take one input and return one output.
 - There is no state.
   - State is anything that is stored in the program at runtime and changes.
-This means that all variables are immutable - meaning when a value is set it cannot change.
-In fact, variables are just names, rather than what we traditionally think of as a variable.
+This means that all #glspl("var") are #gls("imu") - meaning when a value is set it cannot change.
+In fact, #glspl("var") are just names, rather than what we traditionally think of as a variable.
 \
 \
 Thinking in a functional way, functions are much more like the functions you get in maths, which are known as pure functions.
 This means that they have no side effects, always take a single input and always return a single output. \